-The focus of the 2D animation exam assignment is on the physics of the character and the basic animation principles.
+The focus of the 2D animation exam assignment is on the physics of the character and the animation principles.

 Students should be able to carry out the animation, choosing an appropriate workflow method, as well as involve reference material as needed in order to portray a character's movement.
-Students should be able to showcase an understanding of timing and spacing throughout the assignment.
+Students should be able to showcase an understanding of all animation principles, in particular timing and spacing throughout the assignment.
 Consideration should be given to the model construction and consistency of the design as well as the staging and posing of the character.